 Urban Chicken Coop: Yep.
 It's a thing.
 Don't be surprised to walk down a street and see a chicken coop in someone's yard.

-Vista House: An Oregon pioneer memorial and vintage art nouveau inspired lookout point high above the Columbia River Gorge
+Vista House: Crown Point is an Oregon pioneer memorial and vintage art nouveau inspired lookout point high above the Columbia River Gorge.

 Yarn Shops: The city is full of yarn stores and some bars and restaurants hold special knitting nights with happy hours for knitting parties.